 Interpreters serve a vital role for those communicating with speakers of other languages, and as employment for interpreters and translators is expected to grow up to 19% by 2028, these jobs are clearly in demand.
+However, knowing the difference between translators and interpreters is crucial.
 To hire the very best interpreters, you need to know exactly what you’re looking for.
 Just because a candidate has impeccable language skills, that doesn’t mean you should hire them on the spot.
 There’s much more to consider during the hiring process, including qualifications and personal attributes.

 An interpreter is someone who interprets conversations from one language to another, on the spot in real-time.
 They do this either by interpreting orally, or into sign language.
 This is not to be confused with translation, which is concerned with the written word.
 While both of these professions require fluency in multiple languages, the two jobs require many different skills, training and knowledge.